tsedio/tsed/docs/tutorials/prisma.md

 The `prisma generate` command reads your Prisma schema and updates the generated Prisma Client library inside `node_modules/@prisma/client`.

 ::: warning
 The generated interfaces cannot be used with `@Returns` to describe the Swagger documentation!
-You have to use the premium packages [`@tsedio/prisma`](/tutorials/prisma-client.md)
+You have to use the premium package [`@tsedio/prisma`](/tutorials/prisma-client.md)
 :::

 ::: tip